openstack/openstack-manuals/doc/cli-reference/source/openstack.rst

   OS_CLIENT_ID)

 ``--os-project-domain-name <auth-project-domain-name>``
+  With osc_password: Domain name containing project With
-  With v3password: Domain name containing project With
+  v3password: Domain name containing project With
   v3scopedsaml: Domain name containing project With
   v3oidcpassword: Domain name containing project With
   v3unscopedadfs: Domain name containing project With
   token: Domain name containing project With v3token:
-  Domain name containing project With password: Domain name containing project With v3unscopedsaml: Domain name containing project With osc_password: Domain name containing project (Env: OS_PROJECT_DOMAIN_NAME)
+  Domain name containing project With password: Domain name containing project With v3unscopedsaml: Domain name containing project (Env: OS_PROJECT_DOMAIN_NAME)

 ``--os-password <auth-password>``
+  With osc_password: User's password With v2password:
-  With v2password: Password to use With v3password:
+  Password to use With v3password: User's password With
-  User's password With v3oidcpassword: Password With
+  v3oidcpassword: Password With v3unscopedadfs: Password
-  v3unscopedadfs: Password With password: User's password With v3unscopedsaml: Password With
+  With password: User's password With v3unscopedsaml:
-  osc_password: User's password (Env: OS_PASSWORD)
+  Password (Env: OS_PASSWORD)

 ``--os-endpoint <auth-endpoint>``
-  With admin_token: The endpoint that will always be used With token_endpoint: The endpoint that will always be used (Env: OS_ENDPOINT)
+  With token_endpoint: The endpoint that will always be used With admin_token: The endpoint that will always be used (Env: OS_ENDPOINT)

 ``--os-url <auth-url>``
   With token_endpoint: Specific service endpoint to use (Env: OS_URL)

 ``--os-token <auth-token>``
-  With v2token: Token With admin_token: The token that will always be used With v3scopedsaml: Token to authenticate with With token: Token to authenticate with With v3token: Token to authenticate with With
+  With token_endpoint: The token that will always be used With token_endpoint: Authentication token to use With v2token: Token With admin_token: The token that will always be used With v3scopedsaml: Token to authenticate with With token: Token to authenticate with With v3token: Token to authenticate with (Env:
-  token_endpoint: The token that will always be used With token_endpoint: Authentication token to use (Env:
   OS_TOKEN)

 ``--os-project-id <auth-project-id>``
-  With v3password: Project ID to scope to With
+  With osc_password: Project ID to scope to With
-  v3scopedsaml: Project ID to scope to With
-  v3oidcpassword: Project ID to scope to With
+  v3password: Project ID to scope to With v3scopedsaml:
-  v3unscopedadfs: Project ID to scope to With token:
+  Project ID to scope to With v3oidcpassword: Project ID to scope to With v3unscopedadfs: Project ID to scope to With token: Project ID to scope to With v3token:
-  Project ID to scope to With v3token: Project ID to scope to With password: Project ID to scope to With
+  Project ID to scope to With password: Project ID to scope to With v3unscopedsaml: Project ID to scope to (Env: OS_PROJECT_ID)
-  v3unscopedsaml: Project ID to scope to With
-  osc_password: Project ID to scope to (Env:
-  OS_PROJECT_ID)

 ``--os-object-api-version <object-api-version>``
   Object API version, default=1 (Env:
   OS_OBJECT_API_VERSION)

-``--os-dns-api-version <dns-api-version>``
-  DNS API version, default=2 (Env: OS_DNS_API_VERSION)

-``--os-key-manager-api-version <key-manager-api-version>``
-  Barbican API version, default=1 (Env:
-  OS_KEY_MANAGER_API_VERSION)

-``--os-mb-api-version <mb-api-version>``
-  MB API version, default=1 (Env: OS_MB_API_VERSION)

-``--os-queues-api-version <queues-api-version>``
-  Queues API version, default=1.1 (Env:
-  OS_QUEUES_API_VERSION)
+``--inspector-api-version INSPECTOR_API_VERSION``
+  inspector API version, only 1 is supported now (env:
+  INSPECTOR_VERSION).

+``--inspector-url INSPECTOR_URL``
+  inspector URL, defaults to localhost (env:
+  INSPECTOR_URL).

 ``--os-data-processing-api-version <data-processing-api-version>``
   Data processing API version, default=1.1 (Env: